 Good employees sometimes venture off to explore different opportunities, very often they come back.
 As is the case with Daniel, now on his second tour with NEWwoodworks.
 He and his wife, and two dogs make camping, hiking and skeet shooting high priorities.
 Though he's considering adding a mini-donkey to the clan possibly to compliment his hobby as a Republican propagandist.
 We can't help but wonder if it's because he couldn't find a mini-elephant?

 A native of Argentina, Enrique joined us with an interesting background in stair, chair, and other custom furniture making for large ships and yachts.
 Skills that not only come in handy at the shop, but in restoring his home.
-Though these days he and his wife spend most of their time with their latest addition, baby Joaquin.
+Though these days he and his wife spend most of their time with their two boys.

 For over a decade Marty has designed and crafted furniture and cabinetry professionally.
 He easily made the transition to our fine woodworking division as a project manager for the kitchen and furniture group.
 With our use of reclaimed wood, we couldn’t have come up with a better fit for this former arborist.
-He and wife Alice, who is a freelance graphic designer, spend most of their time corralling their three children, Tim (8), Lia (6), and Caleb (2).
+He and wife Alice, who is a freelance graphic designer, spend most of their time corralling their three children — Tim, Lia, and Caleb.
 When he finds some down time Marty enjoys competitive cycling and the occasional duathlon.